 With commission rules of procedure in place and in practice, the work set forth on the agenda should proceed smoothly, at least most of the time.
+But, as emphasized above, the agenda itself is an important procedural matter.

 Sponsored by MSU Extension